chewitt1/odin-rockPaperScissors/README.md

 - Call getComputerChoice and save result in computerSelection (cS = getCC())
 - Call playRound with playerSelection and computerSelection
 - Send the result to the console
+- V2: CALL game instead of the above

 getComputerChoice:
 - Pick a random number in [0,2] (3 choices) (Math.random() + Math.floor() + * 3)